-Herndon Settlers in the United States in the 20th Century
+Herndon Settlers in United States in the 20th Century

 - Richard T. Herndon, aged 19, who landed in America, in 1909

-- Hunter Herndon, aged 8, who emigrated to the United States, in 1909
+- Hunter Herndon, aged 8, who immigrated to the United States, in 1909

 - Maude Herndon, aged 25, who landed in America, in 1910

-- Robert Joseph Herndon, aged 52, who emigrated to the United States, in 1910
+- Robert Joseph Herndon, aged 52, who immigrated to the United States, in 1910

-- Alonzo Franklin Herndon (1858-1927), African-American businessman, founder and president of the Atlanta Family Life Insurance Company
+- Alonzo Franklin Herndon (1858-1927), American businessman, founder and president of the Atlanta Family Life Insurance Company

 - Collection of Facts and Recollections of the Descent Lines and the Relationships Among Some Descendants of-William Herndon of England and New Kent County, Virginia by Grace Yager Froom.